 It’s fundamentally unobtrusive nature has left some businesses slow to adopt the strategy as it’s value isn’t necessarily obvious.
 However, those with insider knowledge understand its potential – especially when paired with big data.

-Current estimates infer IoT will add between $10 trillion and $15 trillion to the global GDP (from a General Electric study), as businesses benefit from more and more smart devices, increasing the density of connections between people, devices and interconnectivity between the two.
+Current estimates infer IoT will add between $10 trillion and $15 trillion to the global GDP, as businesses benefit from more and more smart devices, increasing the density of connections between people, devices and interconnectivity between the two.
 Essentially, every new connection is a new selling, or data mining opportunity.

 That said, as with big data, IoT can be a meaningless endeavor without the proper strategy in place to capitalize on it, and the starting point for that strategy, should be Enterprise Architecture.